choushuiguo325/leaflet-project/README.md

 #### static

-- It contains the `css` file with the formatting information
+- Contains the `css` file with the formatting information
-- It contains the `js` with the `Javascript` code using the D3 library for the interactive plots.
+- Contains the `js` with the `Javascript` code using the D3 library for the interactive plots.

 #### images

-- It contains the `gif` and `png` files with screenshots of the app running
+- Ccontains the `gif` and `png` files with screenshots of the app running

 ### Leaflet-Step-2

-- It contains all the files for the second part of the project.
+- Contains all the files for the second part of the project.
 - All folders are the same.